-In converting the value for duty purposes, as defined in section 15, and any other charges, costs or amounts to be taken into account, from any foreign currency into the legal currency of the Kingdom, the rate of exchange shall be the selling rate of such foreign currency by the Bank of Tonga as last notified before the goods were entered.
+- (2) In converting the domestic value, as defined in the preceding subsection, and any other charges, costs or amounts to be taken into account in determining value in accordance with the provisions of this section, from any foreign currency into the legal currency of Tuvalu, the rate of exchange shall be such rate as may be notified from time to time, in respect of any such foreign currency, by the Customs Officer by public notice. - (3) In the case of exported goods the value for the purpose of assessing duty ad valorem shall be determined in the manner from time to time prescribed.